My Choice (film): Production

 The film was directed by Homi Adajania and produced by Dinesh Vijan, the latter of whom was sponsored by Sangita Jindal, chairperson of the JSW Group.
 Its lyrics were written by Kersi Khambatta.
 Actress Deepika Padukone bookended the film and also provided the voiceover.
 The film features music by French composer Mathias Duplessy, using percussion instruments for acoustics along with Tuvan throat singing technique.

 Analysis

-According to Mallika Khanna, the film, notwithstanding its absence of dialogue or a cohesive narrative, conveys its message through striking imagery and audio.
+According to Khanna, the film, notwithstanding its absence of dialogue or a cohesive narrative, conveys its message through striking imagery and audio.
 Padukone sings lyrics to stress on women's right to freedom of choice.
-The lyrics begin as such:
+The lyrics begin:

 My body, my mind, my choice;